 The city of Bath has more museums in just one square mile than most larger cities can boast altogether.
-Bath houses a great number of museums which offer a wealth of remarkable stories and bring the city’s history to life.
+Bath is home to a great number of museums which offer a wealth of remarkable stories and bring the city’s history to life.
 Here's our guide to Bath's fantastic museums…

 Bath’s Ancient History